kenders2000/MicWindNoiseGenerator/README.md

 T - Length of wind noise to generate (s)

-targetV - Target mean wind velocity to generate (m/s) - The program use a dumb brute force approach to find the appropriate mean velocity - Randomly grabbing chunkcs from the database and computing the mean until it is within 0.5m/s of your target.
+targetV - Target mean wind velocity to generate (m/s) - The program use a dumb brute force approach to find the appropriate mean velocity - Randomly grabbing chunks from the database and computing the mean until it is within 0.5m/s of your target.
 So this may take longer at more extreme wind speeds as they are more rare in the database.

 D - the shielded wind noise model uses a 10cm Diameter shield (m)